rhymeswithvocal/digital-garden/_notes/feelings-and-philosophy/framework.md

 status: branch
 ---

 I think the reason everybody enjoys the 'alignment chart' memes so much is that human beings love to categorize, and smooth frameworks for categorization feel great.
 I'm no exception, so we're logging some frameworks!
+(Although it's worth recalling that [[all models are wrong]].)

 ### [[Tarot]]